abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 In one discourse, the Buddha speaks about the "great gifts" we give to countless beings by keeping the precepts.
-Through diligence in virtue, using the precepts to guide our conduct, we offer security to other beings—freedom from danger, fear, and animosity.
+Through diligence in virtue, using the precepts to guide our conduct, we offer security to other beings---freedom from danger, fear, and animosity.
 These are great gifts, indeed.

 Similarly, in terms of our daily lives in the monastery, it's helpful to reframe what we do and how we approach life so that we look at our